KhoshfekrMH/KhoshfekrMH/README.md

 ### :man_technologist: About Me

-- 🟢⚪🔴 : I am a Full Stack Developer from Persia.

 - :telescope: I’m working on design and developing wordpress websites and contributing to frontend and backend for building web applications.

-- :zap: I’m looking to collaborate on evey things that are related in web app developing
+- :zap: I’m looking to collaborate on evey things that are related to with web app developing

 - :mailbox: My email: khoshfekr2001@protonmail.com
 - <div id="badges">